SAP-samples/multi-cloud-html5-apps-samples/standalone-approuter-html5-mta-ui5webcomponents/readme.md

 ### Check the Web App

 Access the URL to view the web app.
-You are directed to a sign-on page before you can see the web app that display your name.
+You are directed to a sign-on page before you can see the web app that displays your name.

 ![webapp](result.png)